 Qatar TNR program relies completely on volunteers to achieve our goals.
 They have many unique and fulfilling volunteer positions to fit your skills and interests.
 Some of the options are listed below but for more information please visit the TNR Qatar website.

 This is a very fulfilling role, especially when you release a cat knowing that you have not only improved their life but also prevented more cats from being born to a tough life on the streets.

 This team suits people who like working hands-on, it is a physical role as the traps are quite heavy once a cat is in there.
 Ideal requirements would be to have your own transport and a quiet space to house the cats whilst waiting for surgery/recovering from surgery (can be a spare room, or bathroom).
 Full training in trapping techniques will be given.

 Colony Caretakers – feeding & trapping

-We have TNR’ed colonies all over Qatar who are cared for by dedicated volunteers.
-TNR Qatar are always in desperate need of people to help feed the colonies and trap any newcomers.
+We have TNR’ed colonies all over Qatar that are cared for by dedicated volunteers.
+TNR Qatar is always in desperate need of people to help feed the colonies and trap any newcomers.
 It is done on a rota basis, so even if you could commit to just once a week, it would be a big help.